peifish1124/question_recall_bot/README.md

           ```
           Remember to change make necessary path changes in the arguments to run the training script.
 	- mt5_end_to_end
-	  	- inference (change the model to your fine-tuned model & text to your testing context)
+	  	- inference (change the model to your fine-tuned model & place the test file at path/to/test.json.)
 	        ```
 	        python inference.py --model_name_or_path "./model"  --test_file path/to/test.json --text_column instruction  --num_beams 5  --output_dir ./ --overwrite_output_dir true --predict_with_generate true
 	        ```